Conveniently Located in Atlanta

 What are the Risks of a Chemical Peel?

-Some patients may get temporary darkening of the skin in the areas treated.
+While Dr. Baucom strives to deliver the best chemical peel in Atlanta, some patients may get temporary darkening of the skin in the areas treated.
 This is more common in patients with darker skin tones.
 This risk is minimized by the use of Retin-A and bleaching cream, after the procedure.
 If you are someone who gets cold sores or fever blisters, you may be at risk for a viral infection in the area treated with the chemical peel.
 This risk is minimized with the use of anti-viral medication before and after the chemical peel.
 It is very important that these medications are used correctly, because if not, a viral infection could result in significant scarring.